 If you are wondering what to do in Kota Kinabalu, then here is our pick of the best Kota Kinabalu things to do with kids:

 Island Hopping in Tunku Abdul Rahman Marine Park

 Just off the coast of Kota Kinabalu, the Tunku Abdul Rahman Marine Park is one of the most popular Kota Kinabalu tourist spots to go island hopping.
-This daytrip from Kota Kinabalu is a good choice for snorkeling in crystal clear waters, partaking in some water sports, or just kicking back on a white sandy beach.
+This daytrip from Kota Kinabalu is a good choice for snorkeling in crystal clear waters, partaking in some water sports, or just kicking back on some of the best beaches in Borneo.

 The Tunku Abdul Rahman Marine Park is just a 15-minute speedboat trip ride from Kota Kinabalu, making this an easy day trip from your hotel.
 During our day trip, we visited both Manukan Island and Sapi Island and had the opportunity to go snorkeling, play on the beach, explore the jungle and even go parasailing.
 Fun!

 Mari Mari Cultural Village

 The Mari Mari Cultural Village is one of the most interesting places to visit in Sabah.
 Set in the countryside outside Kota Kinabalu, the Mari Mari Cultural Village is set up as a living museum, designed to give an insight into the history, culture and traditions of Borneo life.

 We expected it to be a little cheesy, but in fact the Mari Mari Cultural Village turned out to be one of the most fun Kota Kinabalu tourist attractions for the kids.
 During our visit we explored the traditional houses of the five main Borneo tribes, and learned a little of their daily lives along the way.

 We learned how to make (and drink!) rice wine, learned some traditional cooking techniques, how to start a fire using just bamboo, how to make clothes from tree bark, and got to sample some local snacks.